- Academic and Career Advising

 Academic and Career Advising

 (First Floor Elliot Center) Academic and Career Advising department (ACA) supports students in the transition to Keene State College, in the clarification of academic focus and major, and in the successful translation of their academic credentials as preparation for life after the college experience.
-Services include: advising for undeclared students , walk-in advising for students during course registration, advising for students in academic difficulty, advising for transfer students, advising in resume development, job search techniques and graduate school exploration, Kiosk computers for career exploration and online registration, Forms and information about academic procedures and policies, Information on earning Life Experience/Portfolio credit.
+Services include: advising for undeclared students , walk-in advising for students during course registration, advising for students in academic difficulty, advising for transfer students, advising in resume development and internships, job search techniques and graduate school exploration, Kiosk computers for career exploration and online registration, forms and information about academic procedures and policies.

 Center for Research and Writing